How To Fix Install VMware Tools Is Greyed Out.

 How to fix Install VMware Tools is greyed out and can’t be installed.

-Typically you’d install the Tools shortly after creating your virtual machine, but sometimes the Install VMware Tools option is greyed out and not available.
+Typically you’d install the Tools shortly after creating your virtual machine, but sometimes the Install VMware Tools is greyed out and disabled.

 In this guide I’ll show you how fix the problem and get VMware Tools installed on to your virtual machine.